Muna (2019 film)

 Muna is a 2019 action crime drama film directed by Kevin Nwankwor.
-The film stars Adesua Etomi in the titular role.
+The film stars Adesua Etomi in the title role.
 The film was predominantly shot in both Nigeria and United States.
 The cast consisted of notable actors from Nollywood and Hollywood.
 It was released on 13 December 2019 in Nigeria, Liberia and Ghana and received positive reviews from critics while also performing well at the box office.
 The film was regarded as one of the most anticipated films before its release.